zerynth/docs-v3/docs/gettingstarted/index.md

 ## **Get Started**

-This 5 minutes tutorial will show you how to connect your Zerynth board, use our VScode plugin and start sending data to the cloud.
+This 5 minutes tutorial will show you how to connect your Zerynth hardware, use our VScode extension and start sending data to the cloud.

 In 4 steps we'll go from zero to sending data securely to the cloud.

 1. Install Zerynth
 2. Create your first IoT project
 3. Prepare the device for the cloud